jhu-dvrk/dvrk-readthedocs/docs/pages/development/options.rst

    Default components for the dVRK process

-If you decide to use ROS and treat the dVRK system as a "black box", you will end-up with two (or more processes).
-ROS is one example of middleware between the processes, we also provide some support for OpenIGTLink and plain UDP sockets.
-You can write your ROS nodes using ROS directly or use the :ref:`CRTK Python Client <CRTK-Python-client>`.
+If you decide to use ROS and treat the dVRK system as a "black box", you will end up with two or more processes using ROS as the :ref:`middleware bridge <devel-bridge-ros>`.
+We also provide support for OpenIGTLink and plain UDP sockets (see :ref:`Middleware bridges <devel-bridges>`).
+You can write your ROS nodes directly or use the :ref:`CRTK Python Client <CRTK-Python-client>`.
 The latter offers a simple Python API that doesn't require any ROS knowledge.

 Alternatively, you can opt to implement your application's logic using a new or existing *cisstMultiTask* component.
 In this case, your application will be a